 Following a three-day debate within the Directorial Camp over the names of the positions within the executive, a debate between both camps began, with both sides finally resolving to solve their dispute by poll.
 Upon seeing that the region was split exactly 50/50, there were calls for a compromise between the camps.
 Initially, a small faction sought to use the proposal made by former Minister of Domestic Affairs Egaleca, which detailed the creation of a three-person directorial executive that appointed ministers rather than electing them.
 Despite having some elements of both, the two camps refused to compromise.

-The debate ended when former General Secretary and Head Forum/Discord Administrator, Lewis Kuznetsov-Flood, put forward a proposal for a new executive-legislative hybrid system.
+The debate ended when former General Secretary and Head Forum/Discord Administrator, Lewis Kuznetsov, put forward a proposal for a new executive-legislative hybrid system.
 The proposal, which both camps would eventually come to agree on, would create compromise by giving the Directorial Camp a Directorial executive government, with the price of something the Presidential Camp wanted: a legislature comprising of an all-citizen lower house and an elected upper house.

-The Flood Compromise (typed up by General Secretary Penrose for Flood due to time constraints on Flood’s behalf) would create a directly democratic legislature with the sole power to draft bills, amend the Constitution, and elect and recall both a Presidium (directorial head of government) and a Head of State.
+The Compromise (typed up by General Secretary Penrose for X due to time constraints on X’s behalf) would create a directly democratic legislature with the sole power to draft bills, amend the Constitution, and elect and recall both a Presidium (directorial head of government) and a Head of State.
 The Presidium would be comprised of all ministers, be able to issue Presidium Directives to regulate ministries and the areas that they pertain to, and have the power to vote on and veto bills (except amendments to the Constitution).
 The head of state, despite being limited and largely ceremonial, would appoint the ministers from the Presidium (with approval from the citizens), be elected by the people separately, and sign bills into law.

 The Convention Steams On